NaaeemMalik/my-Chromium-forks/docs/updater/installer_api_mac.md

 # Mac Installer API
-This document describes how macOS software integrates with GTX Browser Updater for software updates.
+This document describes how macOS software integrates with GTx Browser Updater for software updates.

 ## Design